diogovalentte/olist_data_warehouse/README.md

 ```sh
 docker compose up -d
 ```
 2. Start the set_up.sh script on the container.
-This script set up the container environment and start the scripts that do the ETL pipeline:
+This script set up the container environment and starts the scripts that do the ETL pipeline:
 ```sh
 docker compose exec postgres-olist-database bash /olist_dw/set_up.sh
 ```
 3. Now the tables from the data warehouse schema are created and populated with data.
-The PostgreSQL container exposes the port 5434 for connecting any compatible tool for quering the data.
+The PostgreSQL container exposes port 5434 for connecting any compatible tool for querying the data.
 ---

 ### Useful commands: